 Sand Set Application for Installing Pavers Over Concrete or Asphalt

-In a sand set application, a 1” sand bedding layer is placed between the pavers and underlying asphalt or concrete (similar to a standard installation).
+• Step 1: Place a level 1″ sand bedding layer between the pavers and underlying asphalt or concrete (similar to a standard installation).

+• Step 2: Place draining holes at low spots to allow water that seeps into the joints to escape.
 Drain holes are required at low spots to allow water that seeps into the joints to escape.
-This method is most common in pedestrian applications, although it can be applied in vehicular applications as long as suitable curb & durable bedding sand is used.
+This method is most common in pedestrian applications, although it can be applied in vehicular applications such as a driveway as long as suitable curb and durable bedding sand is used.

 Option 2.
 BITUMINOUS SET